ramprasathasokan/ML-AZ/README.md

-  The following notebooks has datasets uploaded from my Google Drive, so while opening in colab kindly download the mentioned dataset from Datasets folder and run only the **Alternate: Upload dataset from local drive**.
+  The following notebooks has datasets uploaded from my Google Drive, so while opening in colab kindly download the mentioned dataset from Datasets folder and run only the cells under **Alternate: Upload dataset from local drive** for uploading datasets alone.